ReinolDiaz/FacialRecognition/README.md

 Simple face recognition feature that snaps a picture if any face has been detected in the frame.

-Can be Scaled to use multiple cameras and uses CV2 to detect faces.
+Can be scaled to use multiple cameras and uses CV2 to detect faces.

 Has a timer of 5 seconds, if no face has been detected in this time it will snap a new picture once one is detected If a face is on the camera and does not go off screen for 5 seconds no more pictures will be taken untill this rule is satisfied